fd1911/fd1911/README.md

 ### Hi there 👋
+My name is Federico Godoy, i'm from Buenos Aires, Argentina.
+Still learning to code, passionate about code analysis, translations and scripting!

 <!--
 **fd1911/fd1911** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.